Robust quantum dots charge autotuning using neural network uncertainty: Line detection

 All \acp{NN} presented in this article are fed with the same inputs and have comparable binary outputs.
 The model input is a small subsection of the voltage space (also referred to as a patch), where pixels represent the measured current values.
-The patch size has been fixed to $18 \times 18$ data points as an empirical trade-off between the measurement speed and the model accuracy.
-The patches are generated by splitting the diagrams into evenly spaced squares and then distributed in training, validation, and testing sets.
-Where testing patches are extracted from a unique diagram excluded from the training set, and the other patches are randomly distributed between the training (\qty{90}{\percent}) and the validation (\qty{10}{\percent}) sets.
-Each patch is classified as ``\emph{line}'' if a transition line label intersects a detection area in its center (Figure~\ref{fig:network}b).
+The patch size is fixed to \numproduct{18 x 18} data points as an empirical tradeoff between measurement speed and model accuracy.
+The patches are generated by splitting the diagrams into evenly spaced squares and then distributing them into training, validation, and test sets, where the test patches are extracted from a unique diagram excluded from the training set, and the other patches are randomly distributed between the training (\qty{90}{\percent}) and validation (\qty{10}{\percent}) sets.
+Each patch is automatically classified as ``\emph{line}'' if an annotation of the transition line intersects with the detection area in its center (Figure~\ref{fig:network}b).
 This labeling approach provides more context to the \ac{NN} while keeping the classification window narrow enough to fit between two transition lines.

 The most basic \ac{NN} used here is the \ac{FF}, which propagates the input through two fully connected layers.
 The \ac{CNN} extends this model by adding two convolution layers before the fully connected layers.
 The \ac{BCNN} architecture is identical to the \ac{CNN}, with each free parameter (weights and biases) encoded as a Gaussian distribution, defined by a mean and a variance (Figure~\ref{fig:network}c).
-Every model is trained to infer the patch class as a binary output and express the uncertainty of this classification as a confidence percentage.
-More technical details about the \ac{NN} meta-parameters, patch processing, and labeling methodology can be found in the supplementary material~\ref{sec:suppl-line-method}.
+Each model is trained to infer the patch class as a binary output and express the uncertainty of this classification as a confidence percentage.
+More technical details about data processing, manual diagram annotation, automatic patch labeling, and \ac{NN} meta-parameters can be found in Supplementary Sections~\ref{sec:suppl-datasets} and~\ref{sec:suppl-line-method}.

-Introducing a confidence score into our model provides an additional layer of information about the model's predictions, which we leverage at the exploration level to significantly reduce the impact of misclassifications that are usually responsible for the disruption of the autotuning procedure.
+Introducing a confidence score into our model provides an additional layer of information about the model's predictions.
+We leverage this information at the exploration level to significantly reduce the impact of misclassifications, which are usually responsible for disrupting the autotuning procedure.
 We distinguish between three types of uncertainties~\cite{Gawlikowski_2021, Smith_2018}: